Platzi-Master-C9/knowledge-base/RFCs/accepted/000-email-notifications.md

 ## Why we are doing this?

-Some teams of our Booking System need to communicate information to clients through emails, our intention is to optimize this task by simply making a request to our REST API with the information that they want to communicate to one or more clients.
+Some teams of our Booking System need to communicate information to clients through emails, our intention is to optimize this task by simply making calling a method and giving as parameter the information that they want to communicate to one or more clients.
 These notifications could vary from booking updates, newsletter or even discounts of some places of interest for the user.
 It could be used in everything the user finds interesting.

 Thus, we can also send emails from a specialized email address from which it will not be necessary to distribute credentials, since doing so could be unsafe.